 AJ has always been fascinated by the law and would later earn his Juris Doctorate from Mitchell Hamline School of Law with an emphasis in ‘Alternative Dispute Resolutions’ – and earning certifications in both ‘Mediation’ and ‘Conflict Resolution’.
-During his time there, AJ would lead the law school to third place in the ‘International Chamber of Commerce Commercial Mediation Competition’ in Paris against 65 teams, representing 32 countries.
-And he would serve as a Law Clerk in the Ramsey County Public Defender’s Office – where he learned how to listen and the importance of public legal service.
+During his time there, AJ lead the law school to third place in the ‘International Chamber of Commerce Commercial Mediation Competition’ in Paris against 65 teams from 32 countries.
+He eventually served as a Law Clerk in the Ramsey County Public Defender’s Office – where he learned the importance of public legal service.

 Throughout his life, AJ has seen people struggle, and he too has faced many of his own challenges.
 AJ knows that good fortune and faith, along with dedication and – yes – hard work, provided opportunities for him and helped him to understand better the ‘American Promise’.

 This Promise is different than the American Dream – that’s a question of opportunity and economic attainment.

 We all know City Hall must do better – and there’s a long way to go.